 As sore throats are making the rounds through the Medical News Today editorial office, the debate is rife: what is the best drink to soothe the pain?
 More importantly, whether it’s alcohol, spices, or lemon and honey, what is the scientific basis for our home remedy of choice?

-A few weeks ago, we found out that both hot and cold drinks or ice pops can help alleviate the pain of a sore throat that most of us will be familiar with during the annual cold and flu season.
+Both hot and cold drinks, or ice pops, can help alleviate the pain of a sore throat, which most of us are familiar with during the annual cold and flu season.

 Now, the debate has taken another turn: where do alcohol, spices — such as cinnamon and ginger — and lemon and honey fit into the mix?